JPWob/JPWob/README.md

 ---
 ## 🚀 Upcoming Challenges

-I am currently expanding my expertise into high-level systems architecture and Full-Stack development:
+After finishing CPP Modules I will dive into high-level systems architecture and Full-Stack development:

 * #### **Webserv** | Building a C++ HTTP/1.1 Server
     Developing a non-blocking HTTP server from scratch.